 Fearful Dog

-Your dog is behaving inappropriately.
-It’s embarrassing, it’s frustrating, it makes you look like a bad dog mom or dad.
-You just want the whirling dervish at the end of your leash to stop and behave.
-So, you pop and pull and yell, “No!”
-You are trying punishment to fix the problem.
+Your dog is acting out.
+It is embarrassing and frustrating.
+You might even feel like a bad dog mom or dad.
+You just want your energetic dog at the end of the leash to stop and behave.
+So you pull, snap, and yell “No!” hoping punishment will fix the problem.

 Punishment is defined as anything that decreases a behavior.
-Obviously, when your dog is barking and lunging and completely out of control, the logical thing to do is to try to decrease the behavior.
+When your dog is barking, lunging, and out of control, it makes sense to try to stop that behavior.

 Here’s the problem.
 All that barking and lunging is communication from your dog.
 What exactly are you punishing?
-Are you punishing the behavior or the communication?
+The behavior itself or your dog’s way of communicating?

 Punishment decreases communication.
-Dogs have a large spectrum of body language and vocalizations to communicate with each other and with people.
+Dogs use a wide range of body language and vocal sounds to talk with each other and with people.
 Humans also have a large spectrum of body language and vocalizations to communicate.
-Unfortunately, the two don’t always translate correctly.
+Unfortunately, the two forms of communication don’t always translate correctly.
 While dogs do “correct” other dogs, there are degrees.
 Some of it is just vocal, body movements, touching, or combinations of the above.
-Bullying behavior is not “corrective,” but oppressive.
+Bullying behavior is not a “correction,” it’s oppressive.
 (Is your dog a bully?)
-The problem is that humans cannot replicate that language.
-We don’t have the vocal capacity or body language to do what dogs do.
-We just don’t.
+The problem is that humans cannot replicate canine body language or vocal signals accurately because we do not have the same physical or vocal abilities.

-Punishment can backfire.
-Grabbing a dog’s muzzle to get them to stop barking can make them afraid of hands.
-What happens when you need to check teeth or your dog is choking and you need to get into the mouth, but the dog is afraid?
-Punishment has consequences.
+Punishment can also backfire.
+For example, grabbing a dog’s muzzle to stop barking might make the dog afraid of hands.
+This creates problems if you need to check their teeth or if they choke and you need to help them.
+Punishment has consequences beyond just behavior.

 Photo Credit: Anton Novoselov http://www.flickr.com/photos/antonnovoselov/